 Once you know how many WPM (words per minute) you can churn out, you can start practicing typing using various training programs.
-Using an app like keybr.com will allow you to adjust the training level once you start improving.
+An app like keybr.com will allow you to adjust the training level once you improve.

 Allocating as little as 15-20 minutes daily to train typing speed can quickly start paying dividends.
 The end goal is to be able to touch type and reach 80-90 WPM.
-With that kind of speed, an agent is able to type a response in seconds and handle several simultaneous conversations on live chat with ease (if you don't have a live chat app, you can test if for 30-days for free).
+With that speed, an agent can type a response in seconds and easily handle several simultaneous conversations on live chat (if you don't have a live chat app, you can test it for 30 days for free).

-Typing speed is not the only thing that will help you create faster responses and solutions for customers.
-Another big factor is your ability to organize your work.
+Typing speed is one of many things that will help you create faster customer responses and solutions.
+Another significant factor is your ability to organize your work.

 The more hoops an agent has to jump through when resolving cases, the longer they will take.
-It should be your top priority to remove these hoops and streamline the whole process.
+Removing these hoops and streamlining the process should be your top priority.

 For example, if agents need to get a manager's approval every time they want to make a refund, it can seriously hamper their ability to help customers.

-There’s no place for bureaucracy in customer service.
-Customer service professionals need to be empowered and so that they can handle most cases on their own.
-Ideally, you want a situation where agents only need to ask for something when a specific case didn't happen in the past and there's no set ‘protocol’ for it.
+There needs to be a place for bureaucracy in customer service.
+Customer service professionals need to be empowered so that they can handle most cases on their own.
+Ideally, you want a situation where agents only need to ask for something when a specific topic didn't happen in the past, and there's no set protocol for it.

 That said, when agents need to consult someone, it would be great if they knew who to contact.
 Everyone should be aware of their teammates' skills and expertise.
 For example, a programming question shouldn't end up with someone specializing in refunds.

-Tip for managers: Make a habit out of directing specific questions to the right people only.
-The worst you can do in such situation is to send the question to the whole team.
-It creates this bystander effect – nobody will want to pick it up because there are other people around that can do it too.
+Tip for managers: Make a habit of directing specific questions to the right people only.
+The worst you can do in such a situation is to send the inquiry to the whole team.
+It creates this bystander effect – nobody wants to pick it up because others can do it too.

 The third pillar of fast customer service is proper time management.
-Every distraction takes away from the precious time you could be spending on helping customers, extending the case resolution time.
+Every distraction takes away from the precious time you could spend helping customers, extending the case resolution time.

 The key to good time management is removing those distractions.

-If you constantly find yourself procrastinating on websites like Facebook or Reddit, block them.
-If your mobile phone distracts you because of texts, notifications and calls, turn it off or place it out of sight and out of reach.
+If you constantly procrastinate on websites like Facebook or Reddit, block them.
+If your mobile phone distracts you because of texts, notifications, and calls, turn it off or place it out of sight.

-Do you think that you’re pretty good at time management and you don't need to improve anything?
+Are you good at time management and don't need to improve?
 Download a time-tracking app and prepare to be surprised.

-When you start using an app like Rescue Time, you start noticing how much time is wasted on mundane or trivial things like reading company emails.
-I'd bet good money that there’s at least 30-40 minutes you could save each day by adjusting your schedule.
+When you start using an app like Rescue Time, you notice how much time is wasted on mundane or trivial things like reading company emails.
+I'd bet good money that you could save at least 30-40 minutes daily by adjusting your schedule.

 What is the biggest time-eater?
 Internal communication, hands down.
-You probably don't need to read all the emails or Slack messages you get.
-Most of them is simply addressed to everyone and doesn’t affect you.
-It's important to filter those out and only react to messages that affect your work.
+You don't need to read all the emails or Slack messages you get.
+Most of them are addressed to everyone and don't affect you.
+It's vital to filter those out and only react to the news that affects your work.

-How do you know that your customer is up to scratch?
-You need to gather customer feedback whenever possible and keep an eye on the important customer service metrics.
-The two main ways of gathering feedback are customer surveys and NPS score measurement.
+With all these remarks in mind, how do you know your customer is up to scratch and satisfied?
+You must gather customer feedback whenever possible and monitor important customer service metrics.
+Customer surveys and NPS score measurements are the two main ways of gathering feedback.

-Another, more advanced way of gathering feedback are NPS surveys.
-NPS, which stands for Net Promoter Score, is a methods of measuring the loyalty of your customers.
-In the survey, you first need to ask the following question: "On a scale from 1 to 10, how likely are you to recommend our service to your friends or colleagues?"
+Another, more advanced way of gathering feedback is NPS surveys.
+NPS, which stands for Net Promoter Score, is a method of measuring the loyalty of your customers.
+In the survey, you first need to ask: "On a scale from 1 to 10, how likely are you to recommend our service to your friends or colleagues?"